eft/openapi_mvp/docs/ContentItemResponse.md

 ### NewContentItemResponse

-`func NewContentItemResponse(contentType string, name string, color string, ) *ContentItemResponse`
+`func NewContentItemResponse(name string, contentType string, color string, ) *ContentItemResponse`

 NewContentItemResponse instantiates a new ContentItemResponse object This constructor will assign default values to properties that have it defined,